artasparks/gpub/README.md

   // The type of diagrams to generate within the book.
   diagramType: <gpub.diagrams.diagramType, default='GNOS'>,

-  // Override the templates
+  // Override the template to use.
+By default, gpub uses a default template
-  // A false-y template will resulti in using the default template//
+  // based on the output format
   template: null,

   // Options specificaly for book processors.
 These options are generally